 The Division of Biostatistics engages in research, biostatistical consultation and training activities.
-Interested students may pursue intensive studies through the Master of Science in Biostatistics, a Master of Science in Genetic Epidemiology (for postdocs only), a Certificate in Genetic Epidemiology, or individual courses offered by the Division.
+Interested students may pursue intensive studies through the Master of Science in Biostatistics (MSIBS), a Master of Science in Genetic Epidemiology (GEMS) (for postdocs only), a Certificate in Genetic Epidemiology, or individual courses offered by the Division.
 Research activities include several independent lines of research as well as numerous collaborative projects with various departments of the medical school.
 Biostatistical consultation represents an important activity of the Division, providing expertise in both theoretical and applied areas.
 The Division participates actively in postdoctoral training through a T32 postdoctoral training grant in genetic epidemiology.

 The Division provides consultation through the Washington University Institute of Clinical and Translational Sciences (ICTS), the Washington University Intellectual & Developmental Disabilities Research Center, and the Biostatistics Consulting Service in a wide range of areas including the statistical design of experiments and clinical trials, protocol development, database management, analysis of data and interpretation of results.
 Some of the areas of special strength and expertise include cardiovascular biostatistics, computing and statistical packages.
 The Division is well-equipped to provide assistance at the stage of preparing grant applications, including careful discussions of study design, sample size calculations, randomization schemes, computer resources and data analysis.